pyca/cryptography/docs/security.rst

 Disclosure Process
 ------------------

-When we become aware of a security bug in ``cryptography``, we will endeavour to fix it and issue a release as quickly as possible.
+When we become aware of a security bug in ``cryptography``, we will endeavor to fix it and issue a release as quickly as possible.
 We will generally issue a new release for any security issue.